Melodie15/fatimrobbins.readmegenerator.github.io/Develop/README.md

 ##Title
 ReadME Generator
 ##Description
-Helps developers quickly write a ReadME
+Developers are able to quickly generate a quality ReadME for their projects
 ##Table of Contents
--  n/a
+-  Title, Description, Installation Instructions, Usage, License, How to contribute, Author/Authors, Test, Questions
 ##Installation Instructions
-npm i
+Install with npm i
 ##Usage
-npm y
+Start the app with node index.js
 ##License

 ##How to Contribute
 undefined
 ##Authors
-Fatim Robbins
-##How to Run Tests
-test all here
-##Contact Info
-Fatim Robbins fmsis@hotmail.com
-##Title
-ReadME Generator
-##Description
-Generate quick and clean ReadMEs
-##Table of Contents
--  Title, Description, Table of contents, Installation Instructions, Usage, License
-##Installation Instructions
-npm i
-##Usage
-npm y
-##License

-##How to Contribute
-undefined
-##Authors
-Fatim Robbins
+Fatim Robbin
 ##How to Run Tests
 test all here
 ##Questions